Security, Monitoring, Streaming Operations

 Use Cases

-Fraud Detection: Real-time analysis of financial transactions to identify fraudulent patterns before completion.
+Fraud Detection (see Real-Time Fraud Detection with Streaming): Real-time analysis of financial transactions to identify fraudulent patterns before completion.
 Correlate multiple data streams (transaction history, device fingerprints, geolocation) to detect account takeover, payment fraud, and identity theft.

 Intrusion Detection: Monitor network traffic and system logs for signs of unauthorized access.
 Detect lateral movement, privilege escalation, and data exfiltration attempts within the streaming infrastructure.

-Compliance Monitoring: Ensure streaming operations comply with regulations (GDPR, HIPAA, PCI-DSS).
+Compliance Monitoring (see Policy Enforcement in Streaming): Ensure streaming operations comply with regulations (GDPR, HIPAA, PCI-DSS).
 Detect and alert on policy violations such as unauthorized access to sensitive topics, data retention violations, or encryption failures.
+Monitor for PII leakage in real time.

 Insider Threat Detection: Identify malicious or negligent actions by authorized users.
 Detect unusual data access patterns, bulk downloads, or attempts to circumvent security controls.